-Remote sensing of aerosol and cloud properties, and precipitation: challenges & solutions
+Remote sensing of aerosol, cloud properties & precipitation

 Presentation from Professor Zhanqing Li, from University of Maryland.